agilepmx/terraform-project-01/README.md

 ## State Management

-Remote state is stored in S3 per environment:
+Remote state is stored in S3 per environment and is **automatically provisioned by Terragrunt** on first run:

 ```
 s3://agile-terraform-state-{account_name}-{account_id}/